 We do not have lists for specific regions of the state, because there's too much overlap between areas with contests schools attend.

-Live (synchronous) videoconference workshops are offered in fall and early winter for the Initial Training Course.
-Registration (and subsequent access to the videoconference) happens within the course, after a participant has completed about 2 hours of online, asynchronous content.
+We previously offered live (synchronous) videoconference workshops for the Initial Training Course, but as the season begins, we have shifted to a set of asynchronous tutorials and practice evaluation before the authentic assessment evaluation of a student presentation.
+Registration (and subsequent access to the tutorial happens within the initial course, after a participant has completed about 2 hours of online content.

-Individuals will be able to register for workshops once they complete the ~2 hours of online coursework.
-Here’s a list of workshops for the 2022-23 season:
+Individuals will be able to register for the free tutorials once they complete the ~2 hours of online coursework.
+They should do all coursework as soon as possible to avoid a delay in processing their certification as the office gets busy in the height of the subdistrict season.